 What is a high-risk merchant?

-Other factors can could get you labeled “high-risk” include whether you accept multiple currencies, sell products that are seasonal, or offer recurring subscription products.
+Other factors that could get you labeled high-risk include whether you accept multiple currencies, sell seasonal products, or offer recurring subscription products.